ipeerbhai/ReallyUsefulRobot/README.md

 Other electronics so far include:

 -Teensy 4.1
--NVIDIA Xavier NX
+-NVIDIA Xavier NX / Jetson Nano 4gb
 -RPLIDAR A2
 -24v and 11.1v lipos, switches and wiring etc

-## Mechanical BOM
+## BOM

-This is a partial BOM of the parts needed to build one of these bots in different regions.
+This is a work-in-progress partial BOM of the parts needed to build one of these bots in different regions.

 ### Wheel assembly
 The wheel assembly consists of the following parts:

-* Main axle -- one of either: Misumi FABSP20-454 (metric), or (imperial) cut2size metals (https://www.cut2sizemetals.com/stainless-steel/threaded%E2%88%92rod/141/) 3/4-10, 17 and 78" long.
+* Main axle -- one of either: Misumi FABSP20-454 (metric), or (imperial) cut2size metals (https://www.cut2sizemetals.com/stainless-steel/threaded%E2%88%92rod/141/) 3/4-10 (diameter, thread pitch), 17 7/8" long.
 * Wheel bushings -- 4x Igus iglide RFM-2023-21 20mm plastic bushings
 * Wheel bearings -- 4x Nachi Bearing R14ZZ (technically, this bearing is .8mm too small -- may require quite the pounding to use, but it's 1/2 the price of the 23mm ID bearing)

+### Base
+* T-Slot Re-enforcement -- 2x OpenBuilds 2060 extrusion 250mm long (available in either black or clear anodized)
+* T-Slot "neck" -- 1x OpenBuilds 2080 extrusion, 1000mm long?
+* The "neck" motor seems to be a Gimson Robotics GR-WM2 (2019 version)

+### Head